-“When you sell online you don’t have the same opportunity to establish a customer bond and create an experience for store visitors as you do in a bricks and mortar business.
+“When you sell online you don’t have the same opportunity to establish a customer bond and create an experience for store visitors as you do in bricks and mortar business.
 To overcome this you must establish yourself as a trustworthy business that the visitor feels safe in placing their business with you.
-A professionally built store, quality photography, consistent typography and clearly visible policies such as delivery rates and returns all help create a safe and encouraging environment for your online visitors.
-Equally important is having verifiable customer reviews that reassures potential customers that you are a trustworthy business that sells quality goods in a timely manner.”
+A professionally built store, quality photography, consistent typography and clearly visible policies such as delivery rates and returns all help to create a safe and encouraging environment for your online visitors.
+Equally important is having verifiable customer reviews that reassure potential customers that you are a trustworthy business that sells quality goods in a timely manner.”

 Harry aka Beast of Ecom

-Ecommerce expert, YouTuber
+E-commerce expert, YouTuber

 “My number one tactic is two-fold, it comes down to trust and emotion.
-What I mean in simple terms is you need to instil trust on your website if you are advertising to cold audiences.
+What I mean in simple terms is you need to instill trust on your website if you are advertising to cold audiences.
 You can do this via trust badges, reviews, guarantees and so on.
-When it comes to emotion, people do not buy with logic, it’s emotion that influences their decision, how will they feel using or owning the product.
-You do this by writing compelling product descriptions to move the customer to adding the product to the cart and checking out.”
+When it comes to emotion, people do not buy with logic, it’s the emotion that influences their decision, how will they feel using or owning the product.
+You do this by writing compelling product descriptions to move the customer to add the product to the cart and checking out.”